hoangsonww/DocuThinker-AI-App/README.md

 | GET        | `/social-media/{userId}`             | Get the social media links of the user associated with `userId`.                                    |
 | POST       | `/update-social-media`               | Update the social media links of the user associated with `userId`.                                 |

+More API endpoints will be added in the future to enhance the functionality of the app.
+Feel free to explore the existing endpoints and test them using **Postman** or **Insomnia**.

 ### API Documentation